Galapagos Islands Ecotourism: Tips for Sustainable Tourism in the Galapagos

 - Cruise ships are controlled to an extent, with the Ecuadorian government and the national park restricting the size of the boats allowed to cruise the islands to 100 passengers maximum.
 Some of the islands are limited to boats with no more than 40 passengers.

-- When traveling in the national park, you must be accompanied by an experienced local guide.
+- When travelling in the national park, you must be accompanied by an experienced local guide.
 It’s the law to have one, with the guidelines stating that these guides must be fully trained and local.

 There are many benefits of ecotourism and responsible travel in the Galapagos, the chief one being the protection of this wonderfully unique natural environment and its resident wildlife.

 The World Tourism Organization defines sustainable tourism as “tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities".
-Both the locals and the government are passionate about maintaining the sanctity of the environment, but by understanding responsible tourism and the kinds of things you can do to help, these efforts are maximized.
+Both the locals and the government are passionate about maintaining the sanctity of the environment, but by understanding responsible tourism and the kinds of things you can do to help, these efforts are maximised.

 Scott Dunn’s Latin America Destination Expert Marianne Baring explains why it’s so important to travel responsibly in the Galapagos: